Mafiosi/Minecraft_Server_Management/README.md

 If you want to join the server and play minecraft be my guest:

-Download the file Server_Minecraft.zip under Zip_File_Distribution and start there
+Download the file Server_Minecraft.zip under Zip_File_Distribution and start there.

 However, the server is not powerful enough to support more than 10 players at the same time.

 ### Need Help with some Configuration or Something is wrong